putyourlightson/laravel-datastar/README.md

 #### `location()`

 Redirects the browser by setting the location to the provided URI.
+Accepts [location options](#location-options) as an optional second argument, which are applied to the `<script>` tag that is appended to the DOM.

 ```php
 $this->location('/guide');